apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

   + If the PR is submitted, check that there are no breaking changes in the schema version
   + If the PR is submitted, tests must be updated as well

 ## Step 2.
-Submit files to OpenTargets for gene & functional consequence mapping [(issue tempalte)](https://www.ebi.ac.uk/panda/jira/browse/EVA-1470)
+Submit files to Open Targets for gene & functional consequence mapping
 To generate the evidence strings, it is necessary to have the gene mapping and functional consequence annotation for each variant.
-Currently, this step is performed (partially) by OpenTargets: we generate the necessary file using the command below and submit it to OpenTargets.
+Currently, this step is performed (partially) by Open Targets: we generate the necessary file using the command below and submit it to Open Targets via e-mail.
 This needs to be done well in advance of the final submission deadline, so that they have the time to run the gene & functional consequence mapping pipeline and return the results to us.

 ```bash
 cd ${CODE_ROOT} && ${BSUB_CMDLINE} \